Ask & You Shall Receive #4:

 God never leads us in a given direction and then leaves us hanging without the means, financial and otherwise, to get the job done.
 For example, as we take our desire to move into bigger living quarters to Him, we pray that God will lead us to the right place in the right location at the right price at the right time.
 We then begin looking, avoiding hardening of the categories and allowing God to direct us in His path.
 Once we discover where He is leading us, we then pray fervently in agreement with that will.

 You know how we ended up buying a house in the high desert of Northern Arizona?
-My wife and I started out by looking for a larger apartment in the city where we were already living: Tucson, a good 5-hour drive south of here.
+My wife and I started out by looking for a larger apartment in Tucson where we were already living, a good 4-hour drive south of here.

 When we began, we thought all we could afford was rent an apartment.
 As we walked out the search process, we discovered to our delight we actually could buy instead.
 After we searched for houses to buy in Tucson to no avail, the Lord led us to visit our current town, and on the 4th look, we found a really nice house for an amount we could afford — a place which was far newer and in a much nicer neighborhood than any of the houses we looked at in Tucson for a comparable price.